The Terreta Spain guide for your investment in Spain in 2025

 3. Valencia

-Madrid and Barcelona are second and fourth respectively in the ranking of the most attractive cities for international investment.
-Valencia, for its part, is now a leading city for investment, despite the DANA that ravaged its outskirts in autumn 2024.
-The floods also triggered a general awareness of the need to adapt real estate stock to the realities on the ground and to minimize their impact on the climate.
+Madrid and Barcelona rank second and fourth respectively in the ranking of the most attractive cities for international investment.
+Valencia is now a leading city for investment, despite the DANA (isolated depression at high levels) that ravaged its periphery in the fall of 2024.
+These floods have also triggered a general awareness of the need to adapt the housing stock to the realities on the ground and minimize their impact on the climate.

 Barcelona, the Mediterranean jewel